Jailbreaking and Mitigation of Vulnerabilities in Large Language Models: Jailbreak Attack Methods and Techniques

 \subsubsection{Visual Jailbreaking}

 Visual jailbreaking uses adversarial images to bypass safety mechanisms and elicit harmful outputs from multimodal LLMs.
 These attacks exploit the LLM's ability to process visual information and are difficult to detect since the malicious content is embedded within the image rather than in the text prompt.
-Examples include, but are not limited to:
+Notable examples include:

 \textbf{ImgTrojan}: ImgTrojan poisons the training data by replacing original image captions with malicious jailbreak prompts \cite{Niu2024Jailbreaking}.
 When the poisoned image is presented to the model, the embedded prompt triggers the generation of harmful content.
 This attack highlights the severity of backdoor vulnerabilities in multimodal LLMs.